 Don’t Sit There: Do Something Exciting

-So, if you are retired, have some knowledge of past fraud or securities violations, now is the time to come clean, dispense some justice from your retirement and make America great again.
-Now, you can put some bad guys on notice that they cannot get away with white collar crimes forever.
+So, if you are retired and know of past fraud or securities violations, now is the time to come clean, dispense some justice from your retirement, and make America great again.
+Now, you can tell some bad guys they cannot escape white-collar crimes forever.

-This applies to companies and people you worked with at the local level and all the way up to the White House.
+This applies to companies and people you worked with locally and up to the White House.

 So, give your retirement a boost and become a whistleblower.
 It can pay off and dispense justice in a single action.
-And don’t forget to give this web site some credit if you bring down a big white-collar criminal.
-After all, we all know there are certainly enough to go around.
+And don’t forget to give this website some credit if you bring down an extensive white-collar criminal.
+After all, we all know there is certainly enough to go around.